profsherwood/profsherwood.github.io/README.md

 Markdown format will keep your content but not display well.

 Template mode publishes HTML with the current CSS styles embedded.
 Or you can edit the template in Stackedit, pointing to a specific local or external CSS.

+### Editing Styles
+1. Create and upload an external style sheet (ex. style.css).
+2. In StackEdit, modify the settings / advanced / default template, so that it points to your stylesheet and not the default stackedit one.